The Supplier Model Contract Clauses (SMCs) 1.0

 The SMCs 1.0 were released in September of 2023.
 We refer to them as version 1.0 to acknowledge that these clauses are an iterative product that is neither perfect nor complete as is.
 It is possible that, based on future feedback, a version 2.0 could be developed.

-Overview of the RCP Core Principles, as reflected in the SMCs 1.0:
+Overview of the core principles of Responsible Contracting, as reflected in the SMCs 1.0:

 The RCP Core Principles, as reflected in the SMCs 1.0 are aligned with the UNGPs and the OECD Guidance on Due Diligence for Responsible Business Conduct and translate these guiding principles into due diligence-aligned contractual obligations.